The endowment effect is usually explained as a byproduct of loss aversion—the fact that we dislike losing things more than we enjoy gaining them.

 Another possible driver of the endowment effect stems from the fact that we tend to like things more when we associate them with ourselves.
 Whether it’s justified or not (and it’s very often not), we are biased to see ourselves in a positive light, and we often believe that we are exceptional in various ways.
 Research has shown that this view of ourselves even extends to items that we own.
 This is known as the mere ownership effect.6

 In one study looking at the mere ownership effect, university students who participated in the study were told they were taking part in a consumer preference study, and their job was simply to rate the attractiveness of a bunch of different products, including items like chocolate, a key ring, and soap.
 One of the items was a plastic drink insulator—a tube you can put around cans to keep them cold.
 To investigate whether people felt more strongly about items they owned, some of the participants were told they would be given a drink insulator as a “thank you” gift for participating.

 If a plastic tube sounds like it would be a boring present to receive, you’re right: researchers chose it because they had found, in a separate study, that people’s feelings about the drink insulator were pretty much neutral.
 As unexciting as this item ordinarily is, the researchers found that participants who received it as a gift rated it as more appealing, compared to participants who were not offered a gift.6

-One interesting aspect of this theory is that people have an even stronger need to enhance their mental of themselves if they feel like their self-concept is being threatened.
-For example, after people receive negative feedback about a particular skill, they tend to rate themselves as being better at that skill, compared to people who didn’t get bad feedback.
-Does this apply to the mere ownership effect as well?
-Research says it does: after getting a bad rating for their performance on a task, people who had been given a drink insulator as a gift rated it as more appealing.6
+One interesting aspect of this theory is that people have an even stronger need to enhance their mental image of themselves if they feel like their self-concept is being threatened.
+Indeed, one study found that after getting a bad rating for their performance on a task, people who had been given a drink insulator as a gift rated it as more appealing, compared to people who had not received negative feedback.6